ISISNeutronMuon/MDANSE/Doc/pages/H_cli.rst

 MDANSE (Molecular Dynamics Analysis and Visualization) software offers a versatile and powerful command line interface (CLI) alongside its graphical user interface (GUI).
-While the GUI provides an interactive and user-friendly environment for analysis, the command line interface is a valuable alternative that offers distinct advantages.
+While the GUI provides an interactive environment for analysis, the command line interface is a valuable alternative, when the GUI is not available or multiple jobs should be run in a batch.
 In this section of the user guide, we will explore why the MDANSE command line interface is useful and discuss its various features.